-We moved to the north when I was five.
-Actually, mid-province, as there was a lot more north above us, but this was The North for us by all accounts.
-It was still farming country while the woods were noticeably denser with deciduous and coniferous trees.
-Patches of land separated thick corridors of poplar, birch and spruce.
+We'd moved there when I was five.
+The North-actually mid-province, since there was a lot more north above us-but this was The North to us by all accounts.
+It was still farming country, but the woods were noticeably denser with deciduous and coniferous trees.
+Patches of land separated thick corridors of poplar, birch, and spruce.